 When patients go through any type of facial trauma, also called maxillofacial injuries, they experience an injury to their mouth, face, or jaw.
 Most facial injuries result from sports events, auto accidents, on-the job accidents, home-related accidents, or acts of violence.
 Regardless of how the injuries have occurred, they must be treated seriously, as the facial area is important for breathing, swallowing, eating, speaking, and seeing.

 The professionals at Oral & Maxillofacial Surgical Consultants are experienced in working with local hospitals and emergency rooms to treat facial injuries.
 They are specially trained and uniquely qualified to manage and repair injuries to the mouth, face, and jaws.

 Drs.
-Omlie, Haas, Tidstrom, Stich, Kurtzman, Pearson, Sundick, Neuner, McMahon, Spanel and Aslam-Pervez recommend taking precautions to avoid any type of facial trauma, particularly when it comes to participating in sports and travel.
+Omlie, Haas, Tidstrom, Stich, Kurtzman, Pearson, Sundick, Neuner, McMahon, Spanel, Aslam-Pervez and Omlie recommend taking precautions to avoid any type of facial trauma, particularly when it comes to participating in sports and travel.
 They recommend using mouth guards and the appropriate masks and helmets for anyone who takes part in athletics at any level.

 If a facial injury occurs and requires medical attention, be sure to request that the emergency room physicians enlist the consultation of your oral and maxillofacial specialist.
 They are the experts in this area who are best trained to treat any time of facial injuries.
 Oral & Maxillofacial Surgical Consultants will manage not only the emergency situation, but also provide acute treatment, long-term reconstruction, and patient rehabilitation when needed.